Opportunistic Relaying without CSI: Optimizing Variable-Rate HARQ: Numerical Results

 \section{Numerical Results}

-In this section we present some numerical results for the described relaying scheme with \gls{ir}-\gls{harq}.
-We use the optimized version of the 2-D state space solution for maximum throughput in \secref{Ap:DP} denoted by $\tilde{\pi}_\tr{o}$, as the maximum throughput achieving variable rate policy.
-For the described channel characteristics in \secref{Sec:Complexity}, \figref{Fig:OptRho} shows the maximum throughput achieving set $\tilde{\pi}$ as well as $\check{\pi}$ for the \gls{snr} of $\overline{\gamma}^\mn{SD} = 15$ dB.
+We use the 2-D state-space solution for maximum throughput in \secref{Ap:DP} to derive the solutions denoted by $\tilde{\pi}$.
+The $\tilde{\pi}$ solution is then optimized according to the third experiment explained in \secref{Sec:Complexity} in order to find $\tilde{\pi}_\tr{o}$, as the maximum throughput achieving variable rate policy.
+The results in this section are derived for the same Rayleigh block fading channel described in \secref{Sec:Complexity}, where the average long-term channel gains follow from \eqref{Eq:gammaInSRandRD}.

-Following the solution result in \figref{Fig:OptRho}, $\mc{S}$ starts the transmission process by choosing a subset of $N^\mn{S}_{\tr{s},1} = \rho^\mn{S}_1 \cdot N_\tr{b}$ number of symbols from the generated codeword $\mb{x}$ and broadcasts it to the other two nodes.
-Retransmissions from $\mc{S}$ (or $\mc{R}$ in case of decoding success at relay) will then be pursued using $N_{\tr{s},k} = \rho_k \cdot N_\tr{b}$ new symbols from the same codeword until $\mc{D}$ decodes the message successfully or a maximum $K = 4$ transmission chances are over.
+Examples of the optimized variable-rate HARQ transmission policies are shown in \figref{Fig:OptRho}.
+The maximum throughput achieving set $\tilde{\pi}_\tr{o}$ is compared with $\tilde{\pi}$ as the result of the proposed 2-D state-space solution and $\check{\pi}$ which is found using the proposed 1-D state-space solution.
+As shown in \figref{Fig:OptRho} for the \gls{snr} of $\overline{\gamma}^\mn{SD} = 15$ dB, the three presented solutions seem to follow the same trend with $\tilde{\pi}_\tr{o}$ policy showing a close solution to $\tilde{\pi}$ as expected.
+An optimal throughput achieving encoder has a decision making process according to the solution result in \figref{Fig:OptRho} as follows: $\mc{S}$ starts the transmission process by choosing a subset of $N^\mn{S}_{\tr{s},1} = \rho^\mn{S}_1 \cdot N_\tr{b}$ number of symbols from the generated codeword $\mb{x}$ and broadcasts it to the other two nodes.
+Retransmissions from node $\mc{S}$ will then be pursued using $N^\mn{S}_{\tr{s},2} = \rho^\mn{S}_2 \cdot N_\tr{b}$ new symbols from the same codeword.
+In the case that $\mc{R}$ successfully decodes the message, then the encoder in node $\mc{R}$ will create a subcodeword with length $N^\mn{R}_{\tr{s},2} = \rho^\mn{R}_{1,2} \cdot N_\tr{b}$ and takes over the \gls{harq} transmission.
+This process will continue until $\mc{D}$ decodes the message successfully or a maximum $K = 4$ transmissions is achieved.

-In \figref{Fig:OptTH} the maximum achieved throughput using the variable-rate (VR) transmission method discussed in this paper is compared to the maximum throughput achievable for fixed-rate (FR) transmission. \figref{Fig:OptOut} shows the respective outage probability values $\Pout$.

-The results in \figref{Fig:OptTH} and \figref{Fig:OptOut} are presented for different \gls{snr} values and for $K = 2, 3, 4, 8$.
-A significant improvement on the average throughput is noticeable for the proposed variable-rate method compared to the fixed-rate transmission.

-We compare the results in \figref{Fig:OptTH} with the maximum achievable throughput for $K = \infty$ of adaptive-rate transmission presented in \cite{Khosravirad:2013} to see how beneficial the sub-optimal variable-rate transmission presented in this paper is.
-As discussed in \cite{Leszek:2012} too, the performance of variable-rate \gls{harq} is upper-bounded with adaptive-rate \gls{harq}.

-Moreover, the results in \figref{Fig:OptTH} shows that increasing $K$ can significantly improve the throughput performance of the system model in order to reach the maximum achievable throughput $\eta_{\mbox{ {max}}}$.